Cadexor/Slimy-Macro/README.md

 # Slimy-Macro
 An ahk base macro for Slime RNG

+# Requirements
+1. Have AutoHotkey v2 installed.
+2. You must have the teleporter to use the auto buy zone feature.

 # Instrutions
 1. Download the zip file.
 2. Extract the compressed folder.